-This independently organized event is part of the TEDx program created by the nonprofit conference and event organization, TED.
+This independently organized event community is part of the TEDx program created by the nonprofit conference and event organization, TED.

 TEDxSanAntonio is a nonprofit event organized by the community to discuss Ideas Worth Spreading.
 Speakers apply for the opportunity share an 18-minutes-or-less talk at the event.
 The talks are captured on video, live streamed on the web and shared with the community.